boranblok/AssortedMkvTools/README.md

 What do you intend to improve
 -----------------------------

-Cleanup mainly, right now this script is a bit of a mess and still does not give a 100% correct output.
+Cleanup mainly, right now this script is a bit of a mess and still does not give a 100% identical output to the original.
 I need to test much more with exotic situations (forced tracks etc) I would also like to get all console output streamed to the application console, but I am too stuipid ATM to figure this out and I settled for the error output for now.